paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
- - [x] work on likwid stability issues
+ - [ ] work on likwid stability issues
-   - [x] how much time do I need to dedicate to fix it?
-     - Hard to estimate, but I think it's more than is worth our time
-   - [x] is this a likwid issue or a usage issue?
-     - likwid issue
-     - [x] what if we use this on other code?
-       - same issue happens with polynomial_expansion and convolution
-     - [x] without optimization?
-       - There is no optimization currently. setting -O0 to force no optimization doesn't make a difference
-     - [x] with a likwid example?
-       - can't even get them to work
-     - [ ] on another machine?
-     - [ ] google summer of code may accept a project to fix likwid as an option for a summer internship.
-If I'm interested.
+   - [ ] teleconference with Thomas to fix
+ - [ ] improve likwid documentation
+   - [ ] ask Tom how he'd like me to contribute.
+Some ideas follow:
- - [ ] explore PAPI
+     - [ ] update `./examples/C-internalMarkerAPI.c`
-   - [ ] make sure there are counters available for everything we want to do
+     - [ ] write some wiki pages about general use (e.g. "There are three ways to use likwid...")
-   - [ ] replicate FLOPS/bandwidth measurements
+     - [ ] write test cases
-   - [ ] replicate port usage measurements
+     - [ ] consider improving doxygen comments and writing man pages for usage
-   - [ ] PAPI may be a better long term solution.
-Likwid doesn't seem to have a strong API and seems to be a CLI first and foremost.
-Perhaps PAPI has a better API?
  - [ ] look at likwid-API (so far, I have been using marker API. )
+   - [ ] can I replicate likwid_minimal with the likwidAPI?
  - [ ] moving forward despite likwid stability issues:
+   - [ ] If likwid API helps, use that.
+Otherwise
-   - [ ] keep likwid, keep using markerAPI, and provide a warning for high values?
-And then don't count those in calculation, but give the user an option to count them despite the warning.
+   - [ ] Provide a warning for high values and then don't count those in calculation.
-   - [ ] consider pros and cons of replacing likwid
-     - [ ] assuming PAPI and likwidAPI are viable replacements, consider the pros and cons of each
  - [ ] mem instructions retired * 32 bytes instead of 64
    - this is because there are 2 32-byte busses?
      [Yes!](https://en.wikichip.org/w/images/thumb/7/7e/skylake_block_diagram.svg/1350px-skylake_block_diagram.svg.png)